 It is our policy that generally, if a child is well enough to attend school he/she is well enough to go outdoors for recess.
 There are some exceptions, of course.
-If your child needs to remain indoors for health reasons, a note to the teacher should be sent.
-A doctor's directive would be needed for a one-day excuse from recess.
+If your child needs to remain indoors for health reasons, one day of staying indoors will be allowed pending a doctor note or excuse.